 Kyalami Preparatory School competes across a variety of sports codes and leagues through the year.
 Our Grade 3 to 7 children participate in formalised sports leagues and our junior children in the mini leagues.
 We offer a variety of sports to our children, including swimming, cricket and softball in the summer, netball, soccer and hockey in winter and athletics in the spring.
 We play tennis, chess and do equestrian all year round.
 In Athletics and Swimming we compete in the top league (A-League) for Co-Ed schools in Johannesburg, and for our other sports, we compete in local events.

-We believe in getting as many of our children involved with the sport program as possible, and providing them with the platform to perform as well as they can.
+We believe in getting as many of our children involved with the sports program as possible and providing them with the platform to perform as well as they can.
 We are fully competitive in all of our A team sports, and we aim for maximum participation in our other teams.